sunnil24/pnpm-ws/libs/utils/hooks/useEnv/README.md

 # useEnv Hook

-`useEnv` is a custom React hook that allows you to easily manage different environment configurations in your application.
+useEnv is a custom React hook that allows you to easily manage different environment configurations in your application.

-The useEnv hook is a custom React hook that provides an easy way to manage different environment configurations in your application.

-The benefits of using this hook are:

-Centralized Configuration Management: By using this hook, you can centralize all your environment-specific configurations in one place.
-This makes it easier to manage and update these configurations as your application grows.

-Dynamic Environment Detection: The hook automatically detects the current environment based on the hostname.
-This means you don't have to manually switch between different configurations when moving from development to production, for example.

-Easy Access to Configurations: The getEnv function returned by the hook provides an easy way to access the current environment's configuration anywhere in your application.
-This can be very useful when you need to use these configurations in multiple components.

-Mocking Support: The hook supports a mockConfig that can be used when mockEnabled is set in the session storage.
-This can be very useful for testing and development purposes.

-In summary, the useEnv hook provides a clean and efficient way to manage environment-specific configurations in your React application.
-By encapsulating this logic in a custom hook, you can keep your components clean and focused on their primary responsibilities.
+## Why useEnv?
+Managing different environments in a web application can be challenging. useEnv simplifies this process by providing a consistent way to handle environment configurations.

+By using useEnv, you can:

+1.Easily switch between different environments (like 'uat', 'prod', 'local', etc.)
+2.Automatically determine the environment based on the hostname 3.Override the automatic environment detection by storing 'isMocked' in sessionStorage 4.Get the current environment configuration from any component in your application

+This makes your code cleaner and easier to maintain, and allows you to focus on the core functionality of your application.

 ## Installation